conlin-matt/SurfRCaT/README.md

 ```bash
 pip install numpy
 ```
+7) Clone or download the SurfRCaT repository into a folder of your choosing.

 ## FAQ
 1) How do I use the lidar point cloud viewer window to identify points?